 Born in China, Wayne is now a firm Edinburgh local with 8 years of passion to discover Edinburgh’s story and history.

-Wayne studied Architecture in the University of Edinburgh and also worked in a couple architecture firms after graduation.
+Wayne studied architecture in the University of Edinburgh and also worked in architecture firms after graduation.

-Keen eye for a good frame, Wayne devotes a good part of his time to photography.
+He has keen eye for a good frame, and devotes a good part of his time to photography.